 Exploration on the block has been disappointing despite being in regional proximity to such fields as Kenkiyak, Zhanazhol, and Alibekmola.
-To date, a total of 24 wells have been drilled within the license into both the sub-salt and post-salt sections without a commercial discovery.
-Underlying much of the block is the north-south-trending Temir Platform, an uplifted basement block capped by Carboniferous carbonates and patch reefs that have been the target of the sub-salt drilling.
+To date, none of the wells on the license has resulted in a commercial discovery.
+Underlying much of the block is the north-south-trending Temir Platform, an uplifted basement block capped by Carboniferous and Devonian limestones and dolomites, the principal drilling targets in the pre-salt section.